peschinskiy/peschinskiy.github.io/_posts/2025-01-20-code-block-horizontal-scroll-test.md

 ---
-layout: single
 title: "Code Block Horizontal Scroll Test"
 description: "Test post for validating horizontal scroll fixes in code blocks"
 date: 2025-01-20 12:00:00 +0200
-published: false  # Do not publish on production or local builds.
-Use --unpublished to see it locally.
 categories:
   - Testing
 tags: